MicrosoftDocs/cpp-docs/docs/standard-library/range-concepts.md

 ### Remarks

 A `contiguous_range` can be accessed by pointer arithmetic because the elements are laid out sequentially in memory and are the same size.
+This kind of range supports [`continguous_iterator`](iterator-concepts.md#contiguous_iterator) which is the most flexible of all the iterators.

 Some examples of a `contiguous_range` are `std::array`, `std::vector`, and `std::string`.